Lost In Istanbul HomepageLost In Istanbul Logo

 The easiest way to reach the TF2 cable car from the city center is by tram:

-- Get off at the Eyüpsultan Teleferik stop — the cable car entrance is a 2-minute walk away.
+2. Get off at the Eyüpsultan Teleferik stop.
+The cable car entrance is a 2-minute walk away.

 A popular way to spend a morning or afternoon in this area:

-- Eyüp Sultan Mosque — Visit one of Istanbul's holiest sites, just steps from the TF2 lower station.
+1. Eyüp Sultan Mosque.
+Visit one of Istanbul's holiest sites, just steps from the TF2 lower station.

-- Cable car up — Take the TF2 to Pierre Loti Hill.
+2. Cable car up.
+Take the TF2 to Pierre Loti Hill.

-- Tea with a view — Relax at the Pierre Loti restaurant terrace, ideally around sunset.
+3. Tea with a view.
+Relax at the Pierre Loti restaurant terrace, ideally around sunset.

-- Walk down through the cemetery — Instead of riding the cable car back, take the atmospheric path that descends through the historic Ottoman-era cemetery.
+4. Walk down through the cemetery.
+Instead of riding the cable car back, take the path that descends through the historic Ottoman-era cemetery.
 Tall gravestones, stone steps, and narrow passages make this one of Istanbul's most photogenic hidden walks.
 The descent takes about 10–15 minutes and brings you back to the Eyüp Sultan Mosque area.
-Wear sturdy shoes — the terrain is steep and uneven, and signage is minimal, so follow the main descending path.
+Wear sturdy shoes: the terrain is steep and uneven, and signage is minimal, so follow the main descending path.

-- Explore the Golden Horn waterfront — Stroll along the water and grab a bite in the surrounding streets.
+5. Explore the Golden Horn waterfront.
+Stroll along the water and grab a bite in the surrounding streets.

-The TF1 cable car connects two points across the leafy Maçka Valley in the Şişli district.
-It primarily serves Istanbul Technical University students traveling between campuses, but it can also be a fun shortcut if you're exploring the Nişantaşı or Maçka Park area.
+The TF1 cable car connects two points across the Maçka Valley in the Şişli district.
+TF1 mainly serves Istanbul Technical University students traveling between campuses, but the line can also be a fun shortcut if you're exploring the Nişantaşı or Maçka Park area.

 View stations of TF1.

-Tourist tip: The TF1 is not a must-do for sightseeing — there are no major landmarks at either end.
-But if you're staying near Nişantaşı or Maçka Park and want a quick, quirky ride with a nice green valley view, it's worth the ₺42 fare.
+Tourist tip: The TF1 is not a must-do for sightseeing, since there are no major landmarks at either end.
+But if you're staying near Nişantaşı or Maçka Park and want a quick, quirky ride with a green valley view, the ₺42 fare is a fair trade.

-A single cable car ride costs ₺42 with an Istanbulkart — the same flat fare used across Istanbul's metro, tram, and funicular network.
-Just tap your card at the turnstile before boarding.
+A single cable car ride costs ₺42 with an Istanbulkart, the same flat fare used across Istanbul's metro, tram, and funicular network.
+Tap your card at the turnstile before boarding.

-Keep in mind that the physical Istanbulkart card itself costs ₺165 to purchase, so budget for that upfront before adding fare balance.
+The physical Istanbulkart itself costs ₺165 to purchase, so budget for that upfront before adding fare balance.

 Short stay?
 Use a Limited-Use Card.
 If you're only in Istanbul for a day or two, the ₺165 card fee may not be worth it.
-Look for the yellow Biletmatik vending machines at stations — they sell Limited-Use Cards preloaded with a set number of trips, no upfront card purchase fee needed.
+Look for the yellow Biletmatik vending machines at stations.
+These sell Limited-Use Cards preloaded with a set number of trips, no upfront card purchase fee needed.

 Frequently asked questions